phrohdoh/ynab-rs/README.md

 SUBCOMMANDS:
-    get-all-scheduled-transactions    Get all scheduled transactions for a budget help                              Prints this message or the help of the given subcommand(s)
+    get-all-scheduled-transactions    Get all scheduled transactions for a budget get-category-by-id                Get a category in a budget by its ID help                              Prints this message or the help of the given subcommand(s)
 ```